christopwner/zabbix-snow-alertscript/README.md

 Carriage returns are usually added to the default message but will be removed by this script.
 Consider adding semi-colons or another delimiter between fields.

+## Priority
+Priority is calculated based on urgency/impact and will impact downstream processes if set directly.
+We opted to set urgency to 1 for every alert and map trigger severity to impact.

 ## Requirements
 * [jq](https://stedolan.github.io/jq/)